The Three Philosophers: Interpretations

 Other scholars have asserted that the figures are typical representations for three stages of humanity (youth, middle and old age), three epochs of European civilization (Antiquity, Middle Age, Renaissance), the three Abrahamic religions or some combination of such general conceptions.

 Augusto Gentili proposed that the picture illustrates the waiting for the Antichrist, based on conjunctionist astrology.
-On the sheet held by the oldest philosopher the word 'eclipsis' and an astronomical diagram can be seen.
+On the sheet held by the oldest philosopher the word "eclipsis" and an astronomical diagram can be seen.
 The great conjunction of 1503 and the eclipse the same year were believed to be signs announcing its coming.

+James Panero writes that, in interpreting The Three Philosophers, he is "partial to the poetic approach proposed by art historian Tom Nichols in his book Giorgione’s Ambiguity, in which he suggests that our interpretation is meant to remain free-floating and open-ended.
+Deliberate ambiguities, he writes, are Giorgione’s 'visual traps set to capture the viewer's curiosity and speculation.'"

 Theatrum Pictorium

 This painting was documented in David Teniers the Younger's catalog Theatrum Pictorium of the art collection of Archduke Leopold Wilhelm in 1659 and again in 1673, but the portrait had already gained attention from Teniers' portrayals of the Archduke's art collection: Tenier's copies that he made of the exhibits have long been recognised as a valuable historical resource.